 1. Misal Pav – Moth Bean Curry

+Spicy and tangy are prominent flavors of this food.
 The Misal Pav version of Kolhapur will have an intense spicy taste.
 In addition, you can come across other variants like Pune Misal, Nashik Misal, Khandeshi Misal, and Ahmednagar Misal.

 Let’s try the fantastic flavor of Maharashtrian Misal Pav right now.

-2. Pav Bhaji – Vegetable Curry
+2. Pav Bhaji – Thick and Spicy Vegetable Curry

 3. Ragda Pattice – Mashed Potato Patties And Pea Curry